lxgr-linux/pokete/wiki.md

 - Effect: None

 #### Sucker
-Sucks 1 HP from the enemy and adds it to it's own.
+Sucks 1 HP from the enemy and adds to its own.

 - Type: [Plant](#types)
 - Minimum Level: 0